 8. Create a communication plan

 As a project manager, communicating clearly is a core part of your brief.
-No project can or should proceed until you have a rock solid communication plan in place.
+No project can or should proceed until you have a rock-solid communication plan in place.

 This communication plan should cover every stakeholder or event you might encounter throughout a project.
 It should have separate provisions for identifying stakeholders and their preferences.
-It should also cover key events (recurring as well as one-off) you might have during the course of a project, such as kickoff meetings and progress update meetings.
+It should also cover key events (recurring as well as a one-off) you might have during the course of a project, such as kickoff meetings and progress update meetings.

 9. Chart a project timeline

 If overshooting the budget is one way to fail a project, falling behind on the schedule is another.

 Solve this problem by creating a project timeline, also called a project schedule.

 - All the tasks required to create each unit of “work” (refer to the WBS)